MystenLabs/sui/external-crates/move/documentation/book/src/address.md

 To distinguish when an address is being used in an expression context or not, the syntax when using an address differs depending on the context where it's used:

-- When an address is used as an expression the address must be prefixed by the `@` character, i.e., [`@<numerical_value>`](./integers.md) or `@<named_address_identifier>`.
+- When an address is used as an expression, the address must be prefixed by the `@` character, i.e., [`@<numerical_value>`](./integers.md) or `@<named_address_identifier>`.
 - Outside of expression contexts, the address may be written without the leading `@` character, i.e., [`<numerical_value>`](./integers.md) or `<named_address_identifier>`.